How to Add and Record a Browser Window with OBS

 The settings window for the source will open.

-Modify the Settings for Your Needs
+Step 2: Modify the Settings for Your Needs

 From here, you can select which window on your computer to display.
 Essentially, you can add anything that has a viewable source.
 Sometimes, OBS will default to the most recent window you used.